 When Governor Inslee signed E2SHB 2870 into law, a new chapter opened for Washington’s cannabis industry.
-Social equity legislation, introduced by Rep. Eric Pettigrew at the request of the Liquor and Cannabis Board (LCB), will take effect June 12, 2020.
-Future updates on the progress of implementation will be posted here, on the LCB website.
+Social equity legislation, introduced by Rep. Eric Pettigrew at the request of the Liquor and Cannabis Board (LCB), took effect June 12, 2020.

 LCB has written a fact sheet that summarizes the provisions of the new law, which can be found here.